Tower Hill tube station: Future

 A Transport Supporting Paper released by the office of the Mayor of London envisages the closure of Tower Gateway DLR station and the branch serving it, with a replacement interchange being provided via new platforms at Tower Hill tube station.
 The reasoning is given that currently, 90 per cent of DLR City passengers use Bank station, but only 75 per cent of services go there; this would increase service to Bank from 23tph to 30tph, thereby unlocking more capacity on the Bank branch.

 Connections

-London Buses routes 15, 42, 78, 100, 343, night routes N15, N551 and long-distance coach routes 734, 735, 736, 761, 762, 763, 764, 765, 769, 770 and 780 serve the station.
+London Buses day and nighttime routes, plus long-distance coach routes serve the station.